 Services and Privileges

-As an affiliate or associate faculty member of the UA College of Medicine – Phoenix, you have access to the following university resources:
+As an affiliate or associate faculty member of the UArizona College of Medicine – Phoenix, you have access to the following university resources:

-Supervision of UA College of Medicine – Phoenix medical students requires faculty status with the college.
-Faculty title includes university-related discounts, access to research publications, and building strong relationships with young physicians-in-training at the college.
+Supervision of UArizona College of Medicine – Phoenix medical students requires faculty status with the College.
+Faculty title includes university-related discounts, access to research publications and building strong relationships with young physicians-in-training at the College.
 For information about obtaining a faculty title, contact the appropriate department faculty coordinator.

 All faculty who teach medical students have access to retreats, development workshops, meetings, grand rounds and online materials.
 We offer programs on the development of innovative curricular sessions and opportunities to develop effective assessment, evaluation and feedback skills.
 Faculty development offers assistance with academic resources and how to utilize them.